winterwang/blogdowndown/content/home/slides.md

 1. Project Talk of my MSc of Medical Statistics@LSHTM, London, 23<sup>th</sup> April, The timing of carbohydrates intake in the UK population, Oral, [slides](https://wangcc.me/NDNSslides5/#1).
 2. Internal seminar webslides@AMU, Nagakute, 3<sup>th</sup> Oct, Basic survival analysis, oral, [slides](https://wangcc.me/basic_suvival/#1).
 3. Some slides about the year in LSHTM 2017-09/2018-09, [slides](https://wangcc.me/life_in_LSHTM2017_18/#1).
+4. The day-time patterns of carbohydrate intake in the UK adults – results from the NDNS RP (2008-16), Winter Meeting of the Nutrition Society, 4–5 December 2018, London, Optimal diet and lifestyle strategies for the management of cardio-metabolic risk, Oral, [abstract](https://wangcc.me/files/daytime_patterns_of_carbohydrate_intake_in_the_uk_adults_results_from_the_ndns_rp_200816.pdf)

 ## 2017
 1. **名大愛知医大名市大ゲノム勉強会1**, Nagoya, 16<sup>th</sup> May, Introduction of the usage of GCTA program, Oral, [slides](https://winterwang.github.io/GTCA/#1).